 There are two sets of diagnostic criteria for identifying CPTSD and PTSD– the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the World Health Organization’s International Classification of Diseases (ICD-11).
 The DSM-5 accounts for PTSD and CPTSD in one set of criteria, while the ICD-11 separates the two.
 Of the 246 individuals in this study, 187 had taken questionnaires based on both sets of criteria.
 The rest had only used the DSM-5’s questionnaire.
 All patients had taken a third questionnaire called the “Multidimensional Scale of Perceived Social Support” to learn how they described the support systems in their lives, such as friends, family, or a significant other.

-The researchers used a technique called a linear regression to show how much variation in the questionnaire results (having CPTSD or PTSD) was due to perceived social support.
+The researchers used a statistics technique called linear regression to show how much variation in the questionnaire results (having CPTSD or PTSD) was due to perceived social support.
 When based on the DSM-5 criteria, the regression model explained 19.5% of the variation in diagnosis.
 When using the ICD-11, it was 19.4%.
 This means both models were about equally useful in telling the researchers if any given patient’s sense of support can predict if they’ll be diagnosed with CPTSD.

 If the patients were married or had a job, they were more likely to feel supported by their social circle.
 If they had what the DSM-5 calls “negative alterations in cognition and mood” they were more likely to perceive less social support.
 In the ICD-11 questionnaire, patients with “disturbances in relationships” and who felt “emotionally numb” were more likely to perceive less social support.
 Taking a long time to calm down after being upset was linked to greater social support, which surprised the researchers.
 However, they explained this may have been due to chance or some other factor that was not measured by the testing method.